Jduarte-z/Multi-Ancestry_meta-analysis_Matalab_grantReport/README.md

 2) Run the first round of MR-MEGA to decide how many PCs to include
 3) Run the second round of MR-MEGA
 4) Format the output summary statistics
-5) Fine map genomic risk regions and interrogate the discovery of novel loci
+5) Fine map genomic risk regions
+6) Interrogate the discovery of novel loci
-6) Plot findings
+7) Plot findings

 ## 1) Format input summary statistics